laguagu/Smart-Business-Guide-V2.0/docs/RAHTI.md

 You can use the existing Dockerfile in this project, which includes optimizations for faster builds.
 A simpler version would also work fine.

-The **entrypoint.sh** script is important because it:
+The **entrypoint.sh** script is primarily needed to convert environment variables into Streamlit's required configuration format:

-- Creates a configuration file for Streamlit from your environment variables
+- Streamlit specifically needs a `secrets.toml` file for accessing environment variables
+- The script creates this file from the container's environment variables at runtime
-- Starts your Streamlit application correctly in the Linux environment
+- It then starts your Streamlit application correctly in the Linux environment

 ### About Docker Files